z-katas/arch-katas-dcc/other-artifacts/Requirement-analysis.md

 1. *The Platform must establish a way to incentivize engagement such as sharing of resources, collaboration, networking, facilitating introductions, and partnerships*
    * NPOs or candidates can be rewarded with points for various activities they perform using the system.
 [Google Maps Local Guides](https://maps.google.com/localguides/) is a good example which rewards with points on posting reviews, images, etc. on places.
 The Spotlight platform could also use something similar to award points to the NPOs and candidates on engagement.
    * NFRs
-     * **Configurability** - The platform must be configurable to introduce or update new incentive rules to reward engagement.
+     * **Configurability** - The platform must be configurable to introduce or update new incentive rules with minimum or no engineering effort to reward engagement.
 2. *The Platform must categorize/tag nonprofit support services to match candidate needs identified in the onboarding assessment to include but not limited to Resume Writing Services, Interview Prep, Free Business Attire, Apprenticeship Program Registration, Training Program Registration, College & University Registration, Free Grocery & Meal Services, Discounted Rent & Housing Services, Daycare/Child Care Services, Mentorship/Career Advocate Services*
    * Allow tagging categories on NPO, NPO offerings, candidate profiles, etc.
    * NFRs